mipwise/global-exchange/README.md

-# GlobalExchange Co.
+# GlobalExchange

-GlobalExchange Co. is a global company that operates in Europe, South America, North America, and Asia.
-Due to the nature of the company's operations, at the end of each month, the firm needs to transfer money to cover its cash requirements, maybe to pay its employees or suppliers on different countries.
+GlobalExchange is a global company that operates in Europe, South America, North America, and Asia.
+Due to the nature of the company's operations, at the end of each month, the firm needs to transfer money to cover its cash requirements, maybe to pay its employees, pay its suppliers in different countries or balance its accounts.
 For this month, the company ended up with five currency requirements: USD, GBP, EUR, CNY, and BRL.

 The cash requirements **in millions** of monetary units can be found in the table below: